-- Academic internship courses: Some academic departments offer courses that include internships.
+- Academic internship courses: Courses through academic departments which include internships.
 Often, professors in these courses can help you find a placement that relates to the discipline.

 BCLA Academic Internships

-BCLA internship classes change every semester, and each is structured differently.
+BCLA internship classes change every semester, and are each structured differently.
 Examples include: